duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/setup.md

     [04:30 PM codio@buffalo-pixel workspace {master}]$
     ```

-7. The file tree on the left side should update, there should be a new "**zeroclickinfo-xxxxx**" directory.
-Where "xxxxx" is whichever Instant Answer type you chose: Goodie, Spice, Fathead, or Longtail.
+7. The file tree on the left side should update.
+There should be a new "**zeroclickinfo-xxxxx**" directory, where "**xxxxx**" is whichever Instant Answer type you chose: Goodie, Spice, Fathead, or Longtail.

 **Congrats!** You've now cloned the DuckDuckHack code onto your Codio machine.
 Now, let's code our first Instant Answer!